St Ives, Cornwall: Religion

 There are chapels dedicated to St Nicholas on the headland of St Ives Island and St Leonard on the quay which were used by the fishermen and have been converted for other uses.
 The former chapel of St Nicholas was partially demolished by the War Office in 1904 but rebuilt in 1909, possibly by E. H. Sedding, from the old materials.
 It is plain and rectangular and has since been converted into the New Gallery.

 The Roman Catholic Church of the Sacred Heart and St Ia was built in 1909 to a design by A J C Scoles.
 There are also two Methodist chapels, one in Fore Street of 1831, and another of 1845 higher up the valley, and a Congregational chapel of 1800.

 Culture

 Art

 J. M. W. Turner arrived in St Ives in 1811.
 In 1884, James Whistler and Walter Sickert visited on the improved railway.
 Bernard Leach and Shōji Hamada set up the Leach Pottery in 1920.
 Leach, who was a studio potter and art teacher and is known as the "Father of British studio pottery", learned pottery under the direction of Shigekichi Urano (Kenzan VI) in Japan where he also met Shōji Hamada.
 They promoted pottery from the point of view of Western and Eastern arts and philosophies.
 Leach produced work until 1972, and the Victoria and Albert Museum held an exhibition of his work in 1977.
 The Leach Pottery remains operational and houses a small museum showcasing work by Leach and his students.

+English artist Jessie Case Vesel lived in St Ives around 1913.